Glossary

 A unified audit combines multiple logs into a single location.
 The ThreatLocker® Unified Audit is the central location within the ThreatLocker® portal to view all logged application, storage, and network activity for your organization.

-Unified Threat Management
+Unified Threat Management (UTM)

 An integrated security solution that combines multiple security technologies, such as firewalls, intrusion prevention systems (IPS), and antivirus protection, into a single platform.
 Unified threat management simplifies security management and improves efficiency by providing a comprehensive defense against various threats.